Liamq12/MCMOD/README.txt

-UPDATE: This is very old.
-New 1.18 version in progress on profile.
+UPDATE: This is very old and likely will not work with modern releases

 FORGE README, GO TO BOTTOM FOR HOW TO USE THIS
 -------------------------------------------